-Artificial intelligence (AI) holds transformative potential across industries, but its implementation is fraught with challenges.
-This article explores the key AI implementation challenges businesses face and provides insights on how to overcome them.
-By addressing these obstacles, organisations can unlock the full potential of AI and ensure smooth integration into their operations.
+Artificial intelligence (AI) holds transformative potential across industries, but the gap between a successful PoC and production-grade ROI is significant.
+This article explores the key AI implementation challenges businesses face, starting with the critical need for clear use-case definition.
+By addressing these obstacles, organisations can ensure their technical debt remains low while brand authority grows.

 AI Implementation Challenges: Overcoming Key Obstacles for Success